tomas-fryza/esp-micropython/lab4-timers/README.md

    * Modules you are importing must be stored on ESP32 device.
    * You must use the `global` keyword for variables (defined at the module level, ie outside of any function) that you want to modify inside a function, such as the counter variables in the interrupt handler.
-   * You can access global objects (like `led_onboard`) directly without needing to declare them as global, provided you are not trying to reassign them.
+   * You can access global objects (like `led_onboard`) directly without needing to declare them as `global`, provided you are not trying to reassign them.

 4. Enhance the previous timer code by adding two counters and corresponding tasks that will blink two external LEDs at different intervals.